nesankar/mlexpy/README.md

 ### Notes:
-More detailed uage can be found in the examples and docstrings including:
+More detailed usage can be found in the examples and docstrings including:

 - `examples/0_classification_example.ipynb` A notebook showing a number of applications of `mlexpy`.
 - `examples/1_scripted_example.py` Showing a rough outline for suggested file and modules structure using `mlexpy`.